atet/unity/README.md

 Issue | Solution
 --- | ---
-Where is the button/menu item/etc.? |  There may be major differences between different versions of Unity.
-If you upgrade the Unity engine during development, you could break your application.
+Where is the button/menu item/etc.? | There may be major differences between versions of Unity: if you upgrade in the middle of development, you could break your application
-I made some changes in Unity but it didn't seem to "Save" them | Any changes when Unity is in "Playmode" are not saved.
-I would recommend the following two changes in the first part of [4.
-Playmode Test](#4-playmode-test).
+I made some changes in Unity but it didn't seem to "Save" them | Any changes when Unity is in "Playmode" are not saved; make these two changes in the [4.
+Playmode Test](#4-playmode-test) section to ensure that doesn't happen

 [Back to Top](#table-of-contents)